Friday, June 8, 2012

 The Wisconsin Recall Election: A Predictor of the U.S. Presidential Election?

-According to Paul Abowd of the Center for Public Integrity (presumably not located in Wisconsin), the election to fill the governor’s office in the wake of Scott Walker’s recall “has become a referendum on the future of public sector unions.”
+According to Paul Abowd of the Center for Public Integrity in 2012, the election to fill the governor’s office in the wake of Scott Walker’s recall “has become a referendum on the future of public sector unions.”[1]
 That the union of teaching-assistant students at the University of Wisconsin in Madison refused to endorse Barrett precisely because he was not making collective bargaining rights a salient part of his campaign would suggest that Abowd had it wrong.
 Moreover, it is a mistake to read the election results in Wisconsin as a harbinger of things to come in the U.S. presidential election five months later in November 2012.

-Amanda Terkel, “Wisconsin Recall: Election Law Quirk Could Throw Governance Into Disarray,” The Huffington Post, June 3, 2012. http://www.huffingtonpost.com/2012/06/03/wisconsin-recall-quirk-election-law_n_1566400.html?show_comment_id=158844292#comment_158844292
+1. Amanda Terkel, “Wisconsin Recall: Election Law Quirk Could Throw Governance Into Disarray,” The Huffington Post, June 3, 2012.
+See Paul Abowd, “CPI: Wisconsin Recall Battle Is State’s Most Expensive Election,”MSNBC.com, June 3, 2012.

-Mubarak Convicted in Egypt: A Precedent?
+Mubarak Convicted in Egypt: A Precedent for Human Rights?

 On June 2, 2012, an Egyptian court sentenced former President Hosni Mubarak to life in prison for being an accomplice in the killing of unarmed demonstrators during the protests in the “Arab Spring.”
 The significance of this verdict in terms of human rights from an international standpoint lies in the fact that the accountability on a ruler was accomplished by his own citizens—meaning the country’s own court.
 Lest the International Criminal Court be reckoned as coming up short in terms of being able to arrest and convict sitting or former rulers of states, the verdict from Egypt says, in effect, there is an alternative.
 Governments can fortify the independence of their respective judiciaries such that public officials can be held accountable domestically.
 Under this scenario, the ICC would be of value to the world particularly if it could be fortified to step in where states do not have court systems strong enough to arrest and try a current or former ruler.
 In other words, we ought not forget the alternative of national courts when we bemoan the weaknesses of the ICC.